#StopSEAADeportation: SEARAC’s New Series of Video PSAs

 These PSAs come on the 25th anniversary of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRAIRA), which enables the mass deportation of noncitizens with who have come into contact with the criminal legal system and increases punitive measures against immigrants and refugees.
 Through this new series of PSA videos, SEARAC seeks to honor the individuals and communities who have been devastated by the heightened deportations of Southeast Asian Americans, a practice that began with the passage of IIRAIRA and continues today.

 To view any of the videos below, click on their image or their title.
-You can also find all videos on SEARAC’s YouTube channel.
+You can also find all videos, now available with subtitles in Hmong, Khmer, Lao, Mien, and Vietnamese, on SEARAC’s YouTube channel.

 Somdeng (Danny) Thongsy, a Laotian refugee who grew up in an overpoliced neighborhood with few opportunities.
 Since his release from prison in 2016, he has turned his life around and was even granted a pardon by California Governor Gavin Newsom.
 ICE is now trying to deport him.

 Chanthon Bun, a refugee from Cambodia, a survivor of the Killing Fields, and the current Yuri Kochiyama fellow at the Asian Law Caucus.
 He is a thriving community member of system impacted individuals and immigrants of all backgrounds.
 He also lives under the constant threat of deportation and is doing this project because he wants marginalized communities to be seen.

 Tith Ton, a refugee from Cambodia.
 He is a new dad looking forward to raising his child and starting a new family.
 He feels blessed to have the opportunity for freedom and wants to make life meaningful for others.
 He faces deportation to a country he once fled, where he knows no one.